lootanhu/docker-auto-build/nginx-mysql-php72-php56-http2-centos7/README.md

 -----------------

-For the phpinfo of php72 and php56, to brower the url : http://ip:port/2p.html
+For the phpinfo of php72 and php56, to brower the url:

+http://ip:port/2p.html

 -----------------